angelotavares/robutler_psr_2022/README.md

 roslaunch robutler_bringup gazebo.launch
 ```

-To spawn the robot in the GAzebo world, and open the rviz
+To spawn the robot in the Gazebo world, and open the rviz

 ```bash
 roslaunch robutler_bringup bringup.launch